-Whether you’re actively planning to become pregnant or not thinking about it quite yet, preconception care during your childbearing years is essential.
+Whether you’re actively planning to become pregnant or not thinking about it, preconception care during your childbearing years is essential.
 One reason is because about half of all pregnancies in this country are unplanned.
-And unplanned pregnancies are at higher risk for preterm birth and low-birth weight babies.
+And unplanned pregnancies are at higher risk for preterm birth and low-birth-weight babies.

-If you’re trying to have a baby or just have an inkling you might want to in the near future, here are some of the things you should focus on.
+Preconception care means taking good care of your body and mind during the period when you can have a child.
+Everybody can benefit from this healthy living lifestyle.
+So if you’re trying to have a baby or just have an inkling you might want to in the near future, here are some things you should focus on.

 Path to improved well being